 Click on the “My Colleges” tab.
 If you see “Writing Supplement” as an option underneath any of your schools, you’ll definitely have additional writing to complete.

+If you don’t see “Writing Supplement” under a particular school’s name, there’s still a chance that extra essays are required.
 Sometimes essays don’t show up until after you’ve selected a particular major or unique academic program (such as a combined BS/MD or honors program).

-5. Select Your Academic Interest
+5. Select Your Academic Interest (s)

 On most school specific supplements, students are asked to identify one or two (or possibly more) areas of academic interest.
 Amherst’s question reads, “Please indicate your primary academic interest,” while Bard’s is worded, “What academic program at Bard College interests you?”

-In both of these cases, be aware that not all of the choices available on the drop down menu are actual majors offered by that institution!
+In both of these cases, be aware that not all of the choices available on the drop down menu are actual majors offered by that institution.

 So, as you’re making your academic selections, do yourself a favor and double-check the school’s website.

-If you can confirm that your academic area of interest is indeed available, by all means choose it!
+If you can confirm that your academic area of interest is indeed available, by all means choose it.
 If not, select a similar major or simply opt for “Undecided.”

-6. Update Your Common App Personal Statement
+6. Update Your Common App Personal Statement (Essay)

 Students are allowed to make unlimited corrections to their main essay.

 After you submit your application to School A, you can “unlock” your essay to make any necessary edits.
-Then you can submit it to school B and so on.
+Then you can submit it to school B, and so on.

 To edit the personal essay, go back into the Common App tab and click on the Writing section.
 Click within the text box and make any changes that are needed.
-Be sure to save any changes by clicking “Continue” when finished.
+Be sure to save changes by clicking “Continue” when finished.

 The rest of your application can also be edited and changed an unlimited number of times.

-7. Carefully Review Print Preview
+7. Check the Print Preview

 This is where you can see how well your essay has survived the text box and if any of your information has been deleted from the application.